Sep783Lab/macbot-labs-/lab7.md

 ![Images/ROS Overview](Images/ros_example.png)

-you can look inside the other depthai_* ROS Packages and attempt to run them.
+you can look inside the other depthai_* ROS Packages and attempt to run them (located `/ws/src/depthai-ros/depthai_examples`).
 Please note some of them won't work. i.e. rtabmap launch files won't work as the package is not installed as part of the container.
 You can apt-get install it and other repos however, once containers are closed all the work inside of them are lost (unless you save current container into a new image).

 Some of the launch files require a lot of memory for processing and can crash the jetson nano.
 ## How do we communicate between nodes in the docker container and with the master nodes in our host machine that run the robot from previous labs.